glennular/i3help/README.md

  `i3lock` should be ran while i3 is running so it can access the config via i3-msg.

  * Pressing any key will exit out the popup

+ * There are basic sizes set to try to make long command and config files show up.
+For long config files, you can use `<space>` to cycle through the pages.

+ * For longer configs, sizing can be adjusted with the `-col` and `-maxrows` flags

  * Add to your i3/config:
 ```
 bindsym $mod+question exec i3help